wp-plugins/wordpress-flash-uploader/readme.txt

 Please go to the settings page of Wordpress Flash Uploader.
 There you find a small donation section.
 Thank you for your support.

 == Changelog ==
+= 3.1.1 =
+* Fix: Test data removed from the language file

 = 3.1 =
 * New: TFU 3.1 is included
 * New: You can define how much images are processed at once.
 After that a automatic reload is done.
 This way you get around any timeout limits of php